 I have nothing against a whole chicken.
 It still cracks me up when I open the lid of the grill and see a bird perched up on a beer can.
-I just find it easier to handle a flattened chicken on the grill.
+I just find it easier to handle a flattened chicken if you are going to grill whole chickens.
 A flat chicken cooks quicker and more evenly and has the added benefit of not rolling off the platter on your way to the table (yeah, been there and cleaned up the mess).
-So today’s recipe is a bonus, with equal parts Chicken Butchering 101 and recipe for a delicious and simple honey balsamic glazed whole chicken.
+So today’s recipe for grilled whole chicken is a bonus, with equal parts Chicken Butchering 101 and recipe for a delicious and simple honey balsamic glazed whole chicken.
 Grab a bird and a cutting board and let’s get started!

 Grilled Whole Chicken with Balsamic Glaze